Cover Songs Better Than The Original Version

 Black Magic Woman

-In 1968 and in one of their earliest incarnations – and long before the chart-topping success of "Rumours" – Fleetwood Mac was looking for a hit, and thanks to a song written by founder member Peter Green, they got a modest one: "Black Magic Woman," a blues-rock workout which climbed to No. 37 on the U.K. album charts, and which remained a staple of Fleetwood Mac live performances long after Green's departure from the band, per Rolling Stone.
+In 1968 and in one of their earliest incarnations — and long before the chart-topping success of "Rumours" — Fleetwood Mac was looking for a hit.
+And thanks to a song written by founder member Peter Green, they got a modest one: "Black Magic Woman," a blues-rock workout that climbed to No. 37 on the U.K. album charts.
+As reported by Rolling Stone, it remained a staple of Fleetwood Mac's live performances long after Green's departure from the band.

 Advertisement